I remember my first encounter with video games…it was the year 2000, and I was only 5 years old.

 However, I also want to state that sometimes a hobby is just a hobby, and there isn’t a need to monetize it in the first place.

-There is nothing wrong with just playing video games to have fun.
+There is nothing wrong with just playing video games to have fun or to learn something.

 On the flip side, if you find it hard to justify spending a few hours on video games, maybe adding some revenue into the equation can make things more interesting.